Tap the text to show or hide reading controls.

 Preparations are complete.

-On the way back to the garden, Hunters who’d entered in parties watched Yujin with a strange light in their eyes.
+On the way back to the garden, the Hunters who’d come in as parties watched Yujin with a strange light in their eyes.

 “Grrooaaar.”

-Even summoning-school mages, one of the branches of magic, were uncommon.
-And a Hunter who handled undead didn’t exist in this era, so their shock was understandable.
+Even summoning-school mages, one branch of magic among many, were a rare sight, and a Hunter who commanded undead simply didn’t exist in this era, so their shock made sense.

 A bit of a hassle, but I’ll have to put up with it.

-In answer to the pouring stares, Yujin glared his eyes wide right back at them.
+In answer to the raining stares, Yujin widened his own eyes and glared right back.

 It’s not as if hiding it would keep it hidden, anyway.